breadchris/notes/pages/Omnivore.md

 	  collapsed:: true
 	  site:: [andrewchen.com](https://andrewchen.com/lessons-learned-adding-messaging-to-a-notes-app-guest-post)
 	  date-saved:: [[Oct 20th, 2023]]
+		- ### Highlights
+			- > ### **The Passive Follower**
+			  >
+			  These are the people that just go with the flow on how things are planned. [⤴️](https://omnivore.app/me/lessons-learned-adding-messaging-to-a-notes-app-guest-post-at-an-18b50589817#88ed4d7e-712a-11ee-8d7e-afbeacd9777f)
+			- > The engaged follower is the person who contributes to the conversation, but defaults to using existing channels like email or text. [⤴️](https://omnivore.app/me/lessons-learned-adding-messaging-to-a-notes-app-guest-post-at-an-18b50589817#88ed2b8c-712a-11ee-8d7e-438b46780951)
+			- > The leader isn’t necessarily the “alpha” of the group, but they’re the one who takes the lead in planning and organizing. [⤴️](https://omnivore.app/me/lessons-learned-adding-messaging-to-a-notes-app-guest-post-at-an-18b50589817#88ece74e-712a-11ee-8d7e-9fb22e59119b)
+			- > ### **The Passive Follower**
+			  >
+			  These are the people that just go with the flow on how things are planned. [⤴️](https://omnivore.app/me/lessons-learned-adding-messaging-to-a-notes-app-guest-post-at-an-18b50589817#3433cbd4-1569-4677-a97a-2e30ba2678f1)
+			- > The engaged follower is the person who contributes to the conversation, but defaults to using existing channels like email or text. [⤴️](https://omnivore.app/me/lessons-learned-adding-messaging-to-a-notes-app-guest-post-at-an-18b50589817#866dadfe-6216-4d34-a030-25c1bc3e32e0)
+			- > The leader isn’t necessarily the “alpha” of the group, but they’re the one who takes the lead in planning and organizing. [⤴️](https://omnivore.app/me/lessons-learned-adding-messaging-to-a-notes-app-guest-post-at-an-18b50589817#60530e70-2e97-474b-9a7d-e1e900d54989)
 	- [Lessons from the front lines: building Fetchnotes | by Alex Schiff | Medium](https://omnivore.app/me/lessons-from-the-front-lines-building-fetchnotes-by-alex-schiff--18b505167d5) collapsed:: true site:: [Medium](https://alexschiff.medium.com/lessons-from-the-front-lines-building-fetchnotes-d36d2cca6fff)